-- What Is "Search": Moving around, examining things, and making decisions about whether the sought object has yet been found - Classical problems in AI: traveling salesman's problem, 8-queens, etc. - The directions of the search process - Forward search (reasoning): from initial state to goal state(s) - Backward search (reasoning): from goal state(s) to goal state - Bidirectional search - Seems particular appealing if the number of nodes at each step grows exponential with the depth that need to be explored
+- What Is "Search": moving around, examining things, and making decisions about whether the sought object has yet been found - Classical problems in AI: traveling salesman's problem, 8-queens, etc. - The directions of the search process - Forward search (reasoning): from initial state to goal state(s) - Backward search (reasoning): from goal state(s) to initial state - Bidirectional search - Seem particular appealing if the number of nodes at that need to be explored each step grows exponential with the depth

-What Is "Search"?
+What Is "Search"? (cont.)

-- Two sategories of search algorithms
+- Two categories of search algorithms

 - Uninformed Search (Blind Search)

 - Depth-First Search

 - Breadth-First Search